msteemul/monorepo/README.md

 This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

-Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your Turborepo:
+Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your turborepo:

 ```
 npx turbo link